razvanazamfirei/prism-score/docs/index.md

 ---
 # Getting Started

 This is a command developed for the calculation of PRISM III & PRISM IV scores.
-It is released under a GPLv3 license, which means that it's free for anyone to use.

 ## Installation Instructions